 Uluru isn’t the only impressive rock formation in the Northern Territory.
 Further north in the centre of the Territory, about 400km north of Alice Springs, are the Devils Marbles, or Karlu Karlu.
-Located just off the Stuart Highway, which runs the length of the Territory, it’s a must-stop destination on an NT road trip.
+Located just off the Stuart Highway, which runs the length of the Territory, it’s a must-stop destination on road trip along the Stuart Highway.

 The granitic boulders are located in the Karlu Karlu / Devils Marbles Conservation Reserve, which has limited access for dogs.
 Dogs are permitted within the carpark and the day-use areas, but not on the walking trails or at the campsite.
 Luckily, some boulders are located right next to the carpark and day-use area, meaning that you can see them and take some photos with your dog still at your side.

 Ideally, if you’re travelling with someone else, take turns to stay at the carpark and walk one or two of the short walks starting from the main carpark (only 10-20 minutes per walk).
 There’s a sheltered picnic table and an information shelter (even with limited wifi) for the person staying behind.

 As the adjacent campsite doesn’t permit dogs, instead head 10km south to the Devils Marbles Hotel in Wauchope.
 While dogs are not permitted inside the motel rooms, they are allowed in the caravan park and beer garden.

 Another iconic place to stop on a road trip through the Northern Territory is the Daly Waters Pub, about 600km south of Darwin.
 One of the most colourful and well-known pubs in the Australian outback, its exterior and interior are decorated with colourful paraphernalia and souvenirs from past visitors.